theY4Kman/dcrf-client/README.md

     // Or, you can overwrite the the message by returning a new object: return {stream: 'creek', payload: 'craycrayload'};
   },

-  // Options to be passed to ReconnectingWebsocket
-  // See https://github.com/pladaria/reconnecting-websocket#available-options for more info
-  websocket: {
-    WebSocket?: any; // WebSocket constructor, if none provided, defaults to global WebSocket maxReconnectionDelay?: number; // max delay in ms between reconnections minReconnectionDelay?: number; // min delay in ms between reconnections reconnectionDelayGrowFactor?: number; // how fast the reconnection delay grows minUptime?: number; // min time in ms to consider connection as stable connectionTimeout?: number; // retry connect if not connected after this time, in ms maxRetries?: number; // maximum number of retries maxEnqueuedMessages?: number; // maximum number of messages to buffer until reconnection startClosed?: boolean; // start websocket in CLOSED state, call `.reconnect()` to connect debug?: boolean; // enables debug output
-  }
 });
 ```